QuMCoding/quantum_tic_tac_toe/readme.md

     When a set of "quantum entangled" cells forms a closed loop, it needs to be "observed."
     After observation, the quantum state of the letters collapses, determining the content of the cells.
-    The observed symbol is sure to be "exist," and turned into a "determined" symbol, where the entanglement symbol is "vanished."
-When the box is determined, other symbols inside the box "vanished."
-When there's only one symbol left alone in the box or the symbol whose entanglement has vanished, that symbol is also "determined."
+    The observed symbol is sure to be "exist," and turned into a "classic" symbol, where the entanglement symbol is "vanished."
+When the box is observed, other symbols inside the box "vanished."
+When there's only one symbol left alone in the box or the symbol whose entanglement has vanished, that symbol will automatically be "classic."

     You should choose the symbol that is inside the closed loop to observe.
 4. Winning Conditions: